hadisyekta/happy-API/README.txt

 For second api, which provides different result for autheticated and unathenticated user, I added date filter, to have a per day aggregation.

+I can add anotehr API to get number of days and then provide a report during taht days.